-FAQ on Atal Pension Yojana, or Queries Related to Atal Pension Yojana
+FAQ on Atal Pension Yojana, Queries on Atal Pension Yojana

 FAQ on Atal Pension Yojana: Atal Pension Yojana is a government-backed pension scheme in India targeted at the unorganised sector.
 It was mentioned in the 2015 Budget speech by Finance Minister Arun Jaitley.
 It was launched by Prime Minister Narendra Modi on 9 May in Kolkata.
 Wikipedia.
 Now you can scroll down below n check more details for Queries Related to Atal Pension Yojana